Community Surgery Service

 - Why does my pet have to stay two nights?

-- Patients of the Gourley branch of the Community Surgery Service are admitted the day before surgery to allow veterinary students time to thoroughly evaluate the patients prior to surgery.
+- Patients undergoing more complicated surgical procedures are admitted the day before surgery to allow veterinary students time to thoroughly evaluate the patients prior to surgery.
 Students must perform physical examinations, run pre-anesthetic bloodwork, and perform additional tests such as x-rays or ultrasound examinations as appropriate after approval by the owner.
-Additionally students must work with veterinary anesthesiologists to plan anesthesia for their patients.
+Additionally, students must work with veterinary anesthesiologists to plan anesthesia for their patients.
 Patients are kept overnight after surgery to ensure that they are well recovered from anesthesia, any surgical pain is well controlled before being released, and students have an opportunity to assess their patients the morning after surgery.
-However, patients of the CCAH branch of the Community Surgery Service that are having simple procedures are generally discharged the same day as surgery.
+However, patients that are having spays, neuters, and elective gastropexies are generally discharged the same day as surgery.

 - Can I use the Community Surgery Service as my primary veterinarian?

 - The Community Surgery Service provides surgical services only.
 You are encouraged to continue to use your primary veterinarian for your pet’s general health needs.
-If you do not have a primary veterinarian, the VMTH’s Community Medicine Service can serve as your primary veterinarian.
-To make an appointment with Community Medicine, please call 530-752-1393.
+If you do not have a primary veterinarian, the VMTH’s Primary Care Service can serve as your primary veterinarian.
+To make an appointment with Primary Care, please call 530-752-1393.

 - My pet is on a special diet.
 Should I bring my own food?